Copyright © 2006-2010 Davor Ocelic

 Abstract

-The purpose of this article is to give you a straight-forward, Debian-friendly way of installing and configuring MIT Kerberos 5.
+The purpose of this article is to give you a straightforward, Debian/Ubuntu/Devuan-friendly way of installing and configuring MIT Kerberos 5.

-By the end of this guide, you will have a functional Kerberos environment and one Kerberized service — the ability to login remotely to other machines in the network in a secure, encrypted and transparent way, without the need for typing in any passwords.
+By the end of this guide, you will have a functional Kerberos environment and one Kerberized service — the ability to login remotely to other machines in the network in a secure, encrypted and transparent way, without the need for typing in any passwords, and including SSH PKI authentication.

-This article is part of Spinlock Solutions's practical 5-piece introductory series to infrastructure-based Unix networks, containing Debian GNU Guide, MIT Kerberos 5 Guide, OpenLDAP Guide, OpenAFS Guide and FreeRADIUS Guide.
+This article is part of Spinlock Solutions's practical 3-piece introductory series to infrastructure-based Unix networks, containing MIT Kerberos 5 Guide, OpenLDAP Guide and OpenAFS Guide.

 Table of Contents

-Kerberos is a service that has been traditionally captivating system administrators' and advanced users' interest, but its (seemingly or not) high entry barrier and infrastructure requirements have been preventing many from using it.
+Kerberos is a service that has been traditionally captivating system administrators' and advanced users' interest, but its seemingly high entry barrier and infrastructure requirements have been preventing many from using it.

 Kerberos has already been the topic of numerous publications.
 Here, we will present only the necessary summary; enough information to establish the context and to achieve practical results.